A woman killed in an M40 car crash could have been distracted by her pet dog in the moments before she spun out of control, an inquest heard.

 Ming Xing Ya’s green Ford Fiesta was seen swerving across two lanes before smashing into the central reservation at around 9.45pm on Wednesday November 2.

-The impact caused the car to spin across the motorway until it came to a stop astride junctions four and three, when it was hit side on by a grey Mercedes E-Class.
+The impact caused the car to spin across the motorway until it came to a stop across lane two, between junctions four and three, when it was hit side on by a grey Mercedes E-Class.

 Eyewitness Christopher Morris, driving a Vauxhall Insignia estate, said a Fiesta which he had overtaken just minutes before came ‘thundering’ past him at more than 95 miles an hour.